dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 In the files you will find the project report in PDF with all the data extracted transcribed (also used storytelling), an SQL file with all the research carried out and also the databases.

+# Introduction

 # Table of Contents 📚

+• Introduction

-Situation
+• Situation

-Strategy
+• Strategy

-Business Questions
+• Business Questions

-Data collected from SQL data mining
+• Data collected from SQL data mining

-Insights
+• Insights

-Suggestion for improvements
+• Suggestion for improvements

-# Situation 🔎
+# Introduction 📝

 World Cafe is a restaurant that has diverse menu offerings and serves generous portions.
 The Taste of the World Cafe debuted a new menu at the start of the year.

+# Situation 🔎

-Now, they don’t know which menu items are doing well / not well and what the top customers seem to like the best, which is very important to understand before starting marketing campaigns to increase sales.
+After switching the menu, they don’t know which menu items are doing well or not well and what the top customers seem to like the best, which is very important to understand before starting marketing campaigns to increase sales.

 # Strategy 🎯

-Exploratory Data Analysis in SQL to understand:
+• Exploratory Data Analysis in SQL to understand:
-What is on the new menu.
-Get an idea of the data that’s been collected this year.
-Understand how customers are reacting to the new menu.
+What is on the new menu; Get an idea of the data that’s been collected this year; Understand how customers are reacting to the new menu.

-Transcribe the data so that the World Cafe owner, sales manager and marketing team understand what the data is telling them about the new menu.
+• Transcribe the data so that the World Cafe owner, sales manager and marketing team understand what the data is telling them about the new menu.

-Generate insights from the data.
+• Generate insights from the data.

-Suggest improvements.
+• Suggest improvements.

 # Business Questions ⚖️

 1) Explore the items table:

-What categories do we have?
+• What categories do we have?

-View the menu_item table and write a query to find the number of items on the menu.
+• What is the number of items on the menu?

-What are the least and most expensive?
+• What are the least and most expensive?

-How many Italian dishes are on the menu?
-What are the least and most expensive?
+• How many Italian dishes are on the menu?

+• What are the least and most expensive?

-How many dishes are in each category?
+• How many dishes are in each category?

-What is the average dish price within each category?
+• What is the average dish price within each category?

-2) Explore the orders table:
+3) Explore the orders table:
 What is the date range of the table?
 How many orders were made within this date range?
 How many items were ordered within this date range?
 Which orders had the most number of items?
 How many orders had more than 12 items?

-3) Analyze Customer Behavior:
+4) Analyze Customer Behavior:
 What were the least and most ordered items?
 What categories are the least and most ordered items?
 What were the top 5 orders that spent the most money?